Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 Tank Requirements

 There is a lot of debate surrounding six line wrasse tank and care requirements.
 For many years, they were eagerly shoved into small tanks due to their small size.
-However, over the past few years, hobbyists have generally agreed that they need a lot more space than was originally believed.
+However, over the past few years, hobbyists have agreed that they need a lot more space than was originally believed.

 As they heavily rely on the structure of reefs and corals in the wild, live rocks are a necessity for this species.
 It is also recommended to use a sand substrate as six line wrasses, like many other species of wrasse, will use the sandbed to hide if stressed.
-Some will even sleep in the sandbed, though this is usually a sign that something else is wrong in the tank.
+Some will even sleep in the sandbed, though this is a sign that something else is wrong in the tank.

 Otherwise, six line wrasses are incredibly hardy.
-They can be a little tricky to acclimate and don’t do well with sudden changes in water parameters but will thrive once established.
+They is a little tricky to acclimate and don’t do well with sudden changes in water parameters but will thrive once established.
 There is no special care or maintenance needed to make sure your six line wrasse does well once introduced into the aquarium.

 However, it is also a necessity to have a tight-fitting lid on the tank.
 Remember, these fish are aerodynamic and can easily jump out of small openings in the top of the aquarium.
 If you have a rimless aquarium, consider getting a mesh net to prevent your fish from jumping.